SKsaqlain/SelfieLessActs/README.md

 # Description
 The project was carried out as a part of the Cloud Computing course at PES University 2019.<br/>
 The objective of the project was to build a container orchestrator that can perform load balancing between micro-services and within micro-services, fault tolerance, and auto-scaling.
-The entire project was implemented on [Amazon AWS](https://aws.amazon.com/) EC2 instances.
+The micro-services communicate with each other using _REST Api's_ .The entire project was implemented on [Amazon AWS](https://aws.amazon.com/) EC2 instances.

 # Requirements